edstott/ES-synth-starter/doc/LabPart1.md

 7. The ‘Hello World’ message should appear on the OLED display.
 8. Open the serial monitor using the 🔌 button on the toolbar.
    Press the reset button on the synth (SW19) or the MCU module (B1) and you will see the `Hello World’ message on the terminal

+> [!WARNING]
+> The first compilation may take some time as Platformio downloads the necessary packages.
+In Windows there is an additional delay as the new files are checked for viruses.
+Do not abort the process because the package installation may be incomplete and Platformio cannot automatically repair broken packagaes.
+If compilation fails due to missing files, you can delete the appropriate package directory from `<your home directory\.platformio\packages` and Platformio will it when you next compile.

 ![Hello World](hello-world.jpg)